tom-wells/olliefitness/index.md

 ---
 <p>11 .
 05 .
 2020</p>

 At this time exercise and focusing on our health has never been so important.
 As we stay home to keep ourselves and our loved ones safe from the virus.
-We can become more inactive neglecting our physical health and in turn our mental health suffers.
+We can start to neglect our physical health and in turn our mental health suffers.

 That is why during this time of the pandemic I am offering discount prices to new and existing clients until <strong>30th June.</strong>